bhackel/Teams-Auto-Joiner/README.md

 Time to start the script at.
 Input is a string of the hour and minute in 24h format, if you want it to start immediately leave this empty.
 If a time before the current time is given, the next day is used.
 Also make sure that you entered your email and password.
 For example, if you want the script to start searching meetings at 6 in the morning on the next day, you would input `06:00` in the config.

-idk dont touch this one

-- **meeting_mode:**
-Since BCP only uses calendar meetings, none of the other modes are supported.
-`3` Only calendar meetings

-- **organisation_num:**
-1. No need to change.
+Recommended to leave this blank, since you may want to close and run the program in the middle of the day.

 - **random_delay:**
 If true, adds a random delay (10s-30s) before joining a meeting.
 Can be useful so the bot seems more "human like".
 Not very applicable since it does not really matter.

 - **check_interval:**
 The amount of seconds to wait before checking for meetings again.
-Only integer numbers greater than 1 are allowed.
+Number must be 0 or greater.

 - **auto_leave_after_min:**
 If set to a value greater than zero, the bot leaves every meeting after the specified time (in minutes).
 Useful if you know the length of your meeting, if this is left a the default the bot will stay in the meeting until a new one is available.
+Default is the length of a class

 - **leave_if_last:**
 If true, leaves the meeting if you are the last person in it.
+The number of members for leave can be configured with .

 - **headless:**
 If true, runs Chrome in headless mode (does not open GUI window and runs in background).